benchaffe/BensThemes/README.md

 ## Themes

 -   `theme_belightgray` A modern light gray theme.
+-   `theme_bewhite` A modern white theme.
+-   `theme_beblue` A modern blue theme.
 -   `theme_bedark` A modern dark theme.
 -   `theme_bedarkish` This is a lighter dark theme.
+-   `theme_beretro` A retro theme.

 ## Examples

-Note: all themes have the option `axisLabels = FALSE` by default.
-Simply set to true like the examples above to see them.
+Note: all themes have the option `axisLabels = TRUE` by default.
+Simply set to false to hide axis labels.

 ### Light Gray Theme